 Attendance at all meetings is mandatory; there are no make-up sessions.
-Mandatory meetings include, but are not limited to, pre-enrollment, on-campus orientation, and new student orientation may be held virtually, in-person, or a combination of both.
+Mandatory meetings vary by program and may include pre-enrollment and new student orientation.
+Meetings may be conducted virtually, in person, or a combination of both.

 Formal Acceptance and Enrollment (the Enrollment Agreement)